SCCapstone/CCChatbot/README.md

 To view the chatbot.
 Select "Dialogflow" in the top left corner.
 The chatbot will appear after the site reloads.

-**Test the chatbot on the website.
+**Test the chatbot on the website Acme Support.
 Not the chatbot in dialogflow.**

 # Deployment